ShikaSD/kotlin-compiler-dagger-plugin/PROPOSAL.md

 It should be possible to generate the endpoints dynamically based on the usage in code.
 Problems to address:
- - Runtime branching in parameters
+ - Runtime branching in parameters and method call
  - implementation details implicitly escaping interface of DI container.
+ - Multiple definitions of component in the same module (different modules make it even worse)

 ## Wiring

 `TODO: module definition`

-`TODO: check macwire for examples`
+`TODO: explore macwire`

+`TODO: explore boost di`

 ## Injection